How To Talk To Your Child About Sex

 The Parenting Place website has some useful suggestions on how to start a conversation about sex.

 They say: "You may not have learned about sex until your early teens yourself and that is because information was far less accessible when you were growing up.
 All you had was the dictionary's definition of sex and that one puberty lesson with the oldest teacher at your school.
 This generation has so much access to information that if you want to be involved in shaping your child's ideas and attitudes about sex, start these conversations early."

 JUST THE FACTS

-JUST THE FACTS is a website run by the Sexually Transmitted Infections Education Foundation (STIEF).
-It is a project funded by the Ministry of Health through district health boards to educate New Zealanders about sexually transmitted infections (STIs).
+JUST THE FACTS is a website created by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by Te Whatu Ora - Health NZ to educate New Zealanders about sexually transmitted infections (STIs).

 - just the facts on STIs

 - virginity and the hymen myth